You can expect average maximum temperatures to range from approximately 7-13°C (or 45°-55°F) during the months of March, April and May.

 DID YOU KNOW?

-- In Scotland, we have an old proverb that goes, 'today's rain is tomorrow's whisky.'
+- In Scotland, we have an old proverb: 'Today's rain is tomorrow's whisky.'

 - The eastern part of the country, from Inverness across to Aberdeenshire and down to Angus, Fife and the Lothians, enjoys an annual rainfall that is actually similar to (or less than) New York, Barcelona, Rome or even Rabat in Morocco.